 2 Also written Niding.
 The English, as a rule, were more afraid of this name than of death itself.
+But some recent authorities regard it as family land.

-The Saxons, or Early English, were divided up into three classes, - Eoris (earls), who were noble by birth; Ceorls (churls), or simple freemen, and slaves.
+3 The Saxons, or Early English, were divided into three classes,-Eorls (they must not be confounded with the Danish jarls or earls) who were noble by birth; Ceorls (churls), or simple freemen, and slaves.
 The slaves were either the absolute property of the master, or were bound to the soil and sold with it.
 This latter class, under the Norman name of villeins, became numerous after the Norman Conquest in the eleventh century.
 The chieftains of the first Saxon settlers were called either Ealdormen (aldermen) or Heretogas, the first being civil or magisterial, the latter military officers.
 The Thanes were a later class, who, from serving the king or some powerful leader, became noble by military service.